Moduli of Admissible Pairs for Arbitrary Dimension, I: Resolution

-In the present paper we prove the following result. \begin{theorem} {\it Let $S$ be a non-singular projective algebraic variety of dimension not less than $2$ over the algebraically closed field $k$ of characteristic zero, $L$ a \textup{(}big enough\textup{)} very ample invertible sheaf on $S$, $E$ a coherent torsion-free sheaf of rank $r$ and the its Hilbert polynomial equals $\chi(E \otimes L^n)=rp(n)$.
-Then there exist: \textup{(}i\textup{)} an equidimensional projective scheme of finite type $\widetilde S$ together with a morphism $\sigma\colon \widetilde S \to S$, \textup{(}ii\textup{)} an ample invertible ${\mathcal O}_{\widetilde \Sigma}$-sheaf $\widetilde L$, such that: \textup{(}1\textup{)} $\widetilde E=\sigma^{\ast} E/\mathrm{tors}$ is a locally free ${\mathcal O}_{\widetilde S}$-module, \textup{(}2\textup{)} $\chi(\widetilde L^n)=\chi(L^n)$, \textup{(}3\textup{)} if $E$ is deformation equivalent to a locally free sheaf then $\chi (\widetilde E \otimes \widetilde L^n)=rp(n)$.} \end{theorem} The subsheaf $\tors$ is defined in Section \ref{s5}.
-The resolution described in the present paper takes any coherent torsion-free $\OO_S$-sheaf $E$ on a polarized projective scheme $S$ to an admissible pair of the form $((\widetilde S, \widetilde L),\widetilde E)$, which is a generalization of the one in the dimension two (resp., homological dimension 1) case.
-Here $\widetilde S$ is an admissible scheme; its structure depends on the structure of the sheaf $E$ under the resolution.
-In Section \ref{s2} we give general remarks on the resolution and families to be constructed.
+Using the results of the present paper, in the forthcoming paper we will prove that a moduli scheme $\widetilde M$ of admissible pairs, which are deformation equivalent to $S$-pairs, is isomorphic to the union of those components of the Gieseker -- Maruyama moduli scheme for semistable coherent sheaves with the same Hilbert polynomial, which contain locally free sheaves.

+In Section \ref{s2} we give general remarks on the procedure of resolution and families to be constructed.